Some economics of artificial superintelligence: Abstract

 \section{Abstract}

 Conventional wisdom holds that a misaligned artificial superintelligence (ASI) will destroy humanity.
 But the problem of constraining a powerful agent is not new.
 I apply classic economic logic of interjurisdictional competition, all-encompassing interest, and trading on credit to the threat of misaligned ASI.
-Using a simple model, I show that an acquisitive ASI refrains from full predation under surprisingly weak conditions.
+Even while granting AI-safety canon some of its strongest assumptions, I show that an acquisitive ASI refrains from full predation under surprisingly weak conditions.
 When humans can flee to rivals, inter-ASI competition creates a market that tempers predation.
-When trapped by a monopolist ASI, its ``encompassing interest” in humanity's output makes it a rational autocrat rather than a ravager.
+When trapped by a monopolist ASI, its ``encompassing interest" in humanity's output makes it a rational autocrat rather than a ravager.
 And when the ASI has no long-term stake, our ability to withhold future output incentivizes it to trade on credit rather than steal.
 In each extension, humanity's welfare progressively worsens.
 But each case suggests that catastrophe is not a foregone conclusion.
 The dismal science, ironically, offers an optimistic take on our superintelligent future.

 \textbf{JEL codes:} O30, P00

 \textbf{Keywords:} Artificial intelligence, existential risk, interjurisdictional competition, encompassing interest, trading on credit